 4 Takeaways for Investing in Turbulent Times

-Fast forward to 2021 and we are at or near all-time highs in U.S. stock market.
-Many of those “sure bet” stocks that investors owned during the midst of the pandemic have dropped significantly from their all- time highs.
+Fast forward to mid-2021 and we were at or near all-time highs in the U.S. stock market.

 What are some of the takeaways we all can learn from this experience?
 Here are a few that come to mind.

 1. Commit to a strategy – While building an investment portfolio rooted in the academic science of investing is fairly easy, sticking with it in times of extreme stress is really hard.
 Behavioral finance suggests we as humans have flaws that tend to short circuit our long-term goals.
 We are ill-equipped to rationally look out decades in the future and to set an investment course that will give us the highest probability of success and stick with it, particularly during volatile markets.